Schnauzer Hand Stripping VS Clipper Grooming

 |Hertzko Self Cleaning Slicker Brush||

 Best Daily Comb

 |Andis Pet Steel Comb||

-Here is a complete guide for choosing the Best Brushes for Miniature Schnauzer.
+Here is a complete guide for choosing Best Brush for Miniature Schnauzer.

 Grooming Shampoos and Sprays

 You should wash coat on the legs, muzzle and stomach with Shampoo for Coarse Coat Frequent Use every three days.
 The rest of the body – every two weeks.
 Then apply a Conditioner to make the coat softer and eliminate mats.
 Use special dog care products.
 After each walk, rinse off dirt and dust with running water.
 DeTangling Sprays work perfectly on the Schnauzer hair to make daily combing easier.

 Best Shampoo for Coarse Hair